-(3) Determine the premium for MBIWD as identified in paragraph (E) of this rule, and redetermine this premium during the individual's annual redetermination or whenever the individual reports a decrease in income.
+(3) Determine the premium for MBIWD as identified in paragraph (E) of this rule, and redetermine this premium during the individual's annual renewal or whenever the individual reports a decrease in income.

 (4) Verify disability in accordance with paragraph (C)(1)(c) of this rule.

 (5) Explore eligibility for qualified medicare beneficiary (QMB) and specified low income medicare beneficiary (SLMB) programs in accordance with Chapter 5160:1-3 of the Administrative Code.
 MBIWD individuals are not eligible for qualified individual (QI-1) or qualified working disabled individual (QWDI) medicare premium assistance programs.

 Five Year Review (FYR) Dates: 03/23/2020

 Statutory Authority: 5160.02, 5163.02